devjoda/launchandfixcod/README.md

 04-05-2021

 Decided to archive this project, as it appears the game client no longer forces high CPU priority.
-The recent update to the b.net client broke the scripts way of checking for succesful login (window title checking), but I uploaded [a new and final version](https://github.com/nooberfrombaldursgate/launchandfixcod/blob/master/modernwarfare2019-new.bat) of the script that just uses a simple loop to keep attempting to launch the game.
+The recent update to the b.net client broke the scripts way of checking for succesful login (window title checking), but I uploaded [a new and final version](https://github.com/nooberfrombaldursgate/launchandfixcod/blob/master/modernwarfare2019-new.bat), that cuts out the loging prompt check and just keeps attempting to launch the game until it detects the modernwarfare.exe process in case anyone still find any use for this script.

 ## About